NirantK/nirantk.github.io/content/drafts/building-a-data-science-team.md

 What we should have also done:

 1. Encourage every team member to spend time data-ing i.e. exploring datasets, building a mental model around it, tagging it on their own
-2. Stronger emphasis on software engineering practices once they joined the team e.g. doing TDD, code hygiene
+2. Introduce Engineering Practices Early: Stronger emphasis on software engineering practices once they joined the team e.g. doing TDD, code hygiene,
+3. Have every

 ## Peer Management